OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:49

-Dannah, Kiriath-sannah (that is, Debir),
+Dannah, and Kiriath-sannah (that is, Debir),

 ## Joshua 15:50

-Anab, Eshtemoh, and Anim,
+Anab, and Eshtemoh, and the settlement of Anim,

 ## Joshua 15:51

-Goshen, Holon, and Giloh—eleven cities along with their villages.
+Goshen, and Holon, and Giloh —eleven towns along with their villages.

 ---

 ## Joshua 15:52

-Arab, Dumah, and Eshan,
+Arab, Dumah, and the settlement of Eshan,

 ## Joshua 15:53

-Janum, Beth-tappuah, and Aphekah,
+Janum, Beth-tappuah, and the settlement of Aphekah,

 ## Joshua 15:54

-Humtah, Kiriath-arba (that is, Hebron), and Zior—nine cities and their villages.
+Humtah, Kiriath-arba (that is, Hebron), and Zior —nine towns along with their villages.

 ---

 ## Joshua 15:55

-Maon, Carmel, Ziph, and Juttah,
+Maon, and Carmel, and Ziph, and the settlement of Juttah,

 ## Joshua 15:56

-Jezreel, Jokdeam, and Zanoah,
+Jezreel, and Jokdeam, and the settlement of Zanoah,

 ## Joshua 15:57

-Kain, Gibeah, and Timnah—ten cities along with their villages.
+Kain, and Gibeah, and the settlement of Timnah —ten towns along with their villages.

 ## Joshua 15:58

-Halhul, Beth-zur, and Gedor,
+Halhul, and Beth-zur, and the settlement of Gedor,

 ## Joshua 15:59

-Maarath, Beth-anoth, and Eltekon—six cities and their villages.
+Maarath, Beth-anoth, and Eltekon —six towns along with their villages.

 ## Joshua 15:60

-Kiriath-baal (that is, Kiriath-jearim) and Rabbah—two cities and their villages.
+Kiriath-baal (that is, Kiriath-jearim) and Rabbah —two towns along with their villages.

 ## Joshua 15:61